-Now we come to the pitfalls: although not directly part of the this novel per say, I've had a little difficulty fathoming why such talented authors should succumb to titles without imagination and try to make it their benchmark.
-Little gives us headings such as: The University, The Mailman, The Resort, The ignored, and The Revelation.
-Appalachian writer Scott Nicholson tries the same thing: in my opinion the world does not revolve around 'The' , and it can give the reader a sterile, almost clinical feeling that flees away from the story.
+Now we come to the pitfalls: although not directly part of the this novel per say, I've had a little difficulty fathoming why such talented authors should succumb to titles with limited imagination.
+Little gives us headings such as: The University, The Mailman, The Resort, The Ignored, and The Revelation.
+Appalachian writer Scott Nicholson has a similar tact.
+The perpetual use of The can give the reader a sterile, almost clinical feeling that flees away from the story.

-After delving through four hundred pages, we wait for the spooky things to be resolved: just what, exactly, are those puppet things called the Night Managers that crawl around the store at night?
+After delving through four hundred pages, we wait for the spooky things to be resolved: just what, exactly, are those puppet things called the Night Managers crawling around the store at night?
 Who is the big-wig Newman King?
 What does he want from this community besides control?
 Unfortunately, Little loses himself in these areas, and closure is not one of his strong points.
 Horror fiction, so flexible when it comes to these elements, should not be shied away from.
-There are literally millions of explanations that one can employ, yet Little tries his best to avoid them.
+There are a multitude of revelations one can employ, yet Little tries his best to avoid them.
 It's a small weakness in an otherwise engaging novel.